softlayer/sl-ember-components/README.md

 **Utility Classes**

-*sl-grid-key-adapter*

-Provides an abstraction between the events the *sl-grid* component listens for and the ability to associate any keyboard shortcuts in your application to trigger them.

 *sl-menu-key-adapter*

 Provides an abstraction between the events the *sl-menu* component listens for and the ability to associate any keyboard shortcuts in your application to trigger them.

 ---